mayli10/deep-learning-chatbot/README.md

 When I hear the buzzwords *neural network* or *deep learning*, my first thought is *intimidated*.
 Even with a background in Computer Science and Math, self-teaching machine learning is challenging.
 The modern world of artificial intelligence is exhilarating and rapidly-advancing, but the barrier to entry for learning how to build your own machine learning models is still dizzyingly high.

 I began my deep learning journey with a grand idea - I wanted to build a chatbot with functions that I hoped could improve mental healthcare.
-Because my current college, Vassar College, doesn't offer any machine learning courses, I found my way into a Deep Learning independent study with Professor Josh deLeeuw and began to self-teach with Dr. Andrew Ng's deeplearning.ai online class.
+Because my current college, Vassar College, doesn't offer any machine learning courses, I found my way into a Deep Learning independent study with Professor Josh deLeeuw and began to self-teach with Dr. Andrew Ng's [deeplearning.ai](https://deeplearning.ai) online class.
 But, after continuously finding myself lost in the dense mathematical jargon and beginner-unfriendly tutorials, I realized that I needed to find an alternative.
 Thus, I stumbled upon sentdex's [tutorials](https://pythonprogramming.net/chatbot-deep-learning-python-tensorflow/), and found the extensive explanations to be a wonderful relief.

 However, I realized that there is still a signficant learning curve involved for those, like me, who have limited experience with machine learning or Python.
 While the tutorials are clear to understand, there are multiple bugs, software incompatibilities, and hidden or unexpected technical difficulties that arose when I completed this tutorial.
 There were many challenges that were near-impossible to solve without consulting external sources of knowledge or extensive research, and many hidden prerequisites that almost forced me to quit my journey through the tutorial as many other people have done.

 My primary goal in building this chatbot is to first understand the foundations for building a deep learning chatbot, and then curating my chatbot to address a specific need in the mental health care industry.
 My secondary goal is to provide the essentials tips and bug fixes that have not been properly documented in the original tutorial and that I have learned through my own experience.
 I realized that without this supplemental information, I would not have been able to complete the tutorial by my own.
-Thus, this tutorial serves as both an everything-you-need-to-know walk-through for those who are just beginning to build deep learning models as well as a documentation of my own journey of building this bot.

 **Thus, I decided to document my experience and create this deep-dive beginner-oriented tutorial which will help ease the bugs that arise.
 All material has been adapted from [sentdex](https://www.youtube.com/watch?v=dvOnYLDg8_Y&t=140s).
 This tutorial serves as both an everything-you-need-to-know walk-through for those who are just beginning to build deep learning models as well as a documentation of my own journey of building this bot!**